brighthive/authserver/README.md

 APP_ENV=test pipenv run pytest
 ```

+## Machine to machine admin credentials

+To give a machine to machine credentials admin rights, you must manually enable it.
+There are no endpoints.
+This was done because super admin credentials are dangerous.
+In the `oauth2_clients` table you will find a `grant_super_admin` column.
+Set this to `True`.

 ### Visual Studio Code Configuration

 Most Brighthive engineers use [Visual Studio Code](https://code.visualstudio.com/) as their primary IDE.
 Below is a basic configuration that will work for this application.